risk-first/website/estimating/On-Story-Points.md

 ![Story Point Diagram](/images/generated/estimating/story-points.png)

-So let's look at Story Points as an _estimation tool_, and see how it stacks up.
-The diagram above will guide us - let's break it down and understand how story pointing works.
+In this article we will critique Story Points as an _estimation tool_.
+First, we will break it down to see how it works (the diagram above will guide us) then we'll offer some ideas for improving it.

 ## Inputs